 You should not:

-- choose a subject because you think it might be 'easy' very few are when you study them for examination! - choose a subject because your friend is you may end up in different groups anyway. - choose a subject because you like the teachers they may not be your teachers next year.
+- choose a subject because you think it might be 'easy' very few are when you study them for examination! - choose a subject because your friend is you may end up in different groups.

-The Options Timeline 2021
+The Options Timeline 2023